Scooters, Mopeds, Etc... in New Hampshire

 According to the DMV a moped or scooter must meet the following restrictions:

-- It must have an engine of 50 cubic centimeters or less.
+- It must have an engine of 50 ccs (cubic centimeters) or less.

 - It cannot shift.

-When registering bring a bill of sale and the bike's old registration form (if it's used), or the manufacturer's certificate of origin (MCO) (if it's new).
+When registering bring a bill of sale and the bike's old registration form (if it's used), or the manufacturer's statement of origin (MSO) (if it's new).